muratk5n/thirdwave/en/index.md

 ---

-From *Deng Xiaoping's Long War*: "[Most scholars] do not elucidate why Deng [Xiaoping] was so eager to inform the Carter administration of Beijing’s decision to attack Vietnam, something that normally would only have happened between two closely allied countries..
+*Deng Xiaoping's Long War*: "[Most scholars] do not elucidate why Deng [Xiaoping] was so eager to inform the Carter administration of Beijing’s decision to attack Vietnam, something that normally would only have happened between two closely allied countries..